What Is Cholesterol?

 Incidence and Prevalence of High Cholesterol

-According to the Centers for Disease Control and Prevention (CDC), high cholesterol affects about 20 percent of adults over the age of 20 in the United States.
-The highest prevalence occurs in women between the ages of 65 and 74.
+According to the Centers for Disease Control and Prevention (CDC) in December 2015, almost 37 percent of adults over the age of 21 in the United States meet the recommended criteria for taking cholesterol-lowering medication.
+Yet within this group, the CDC reports that nearly half are not are on the medicine(s).
+The highest prevalence of high cholesterol occurs in women between the ages of 65 and 74.

 The World Health Organization (WHO) reports that high cholesterol contributes to about 56 percent of cases of coronary heart disease worldwide and causes more than 4 million deaths each year.
 In most parts of the world, the number of female deaths attributed to high cholesterol is slightly higher than the number of male deaths.